-Each year during National Engineer’s Week, the School of Engineering hosts an Awards Banquet to celebrate the academic excellence, service and leadership of its most outstanding students, faculty and alumni.
+Each year during National Engineer's Week, the School of Engineering hosts an Awards Banquet to celebrate the academic excellence, service and leadership of its most outstanding students, faculty and alumni.
 The evening features a prominent keynote speaker, fine dining and excellent company.
+The 2017 banquet will be held February 23 from 6 to 9 p.m.

 Come and discover engineering at Southern Illinois University Edwardsville!
 A lively, daylong event sponsored by the student chapter of SWE provides high school girls the opportunity to interact with current SIUE students, professors, faculty and professional engineers, explore the SIUE campus, learn about the variety of engineering disciplines offered, and receive information from Admissions, University Housing, Financial Aid and Study Abroad programs.